jbampton/ruby-strip/README.md

 ![man ri](documentation/images/terminal/ruby/man-ri.png)

 Ruby also ships with a fantastic tool called IRB.
 IRB is the interactive Ruby console where you can test out your Ruby commands inside a terminal.
-Watch a [quick video on IRB](https://www.youtube.com/watch?v=CpFgz5Iq3qA) on Youtube.
+Watch a [short video on Youtube] that I made on IRB.

 ###man irb